-The management committee may, whenever it thinks fit, convene a special general meeting of the association.
+The Management Committee may, whenever it thinks fit, convene a special general meeting of the Party.

-11.1.
-Requisition by voting members
+- 11.1 Requisition by voting members - 11.1.1 On the requisition in writing of not less than 25% of voting members, the Management Committee must, within one month after the receipt of the requisition, convene a special general meeting for the purpose specified in the requisition. - 11.1.2 Every requisition for a special general meeting must be signed by requisitioning members, state the purpose of the meeting and be sent to the Secretary of the Party.
+The requisition may consist of several documents in a like form, each signed by one or more of the members making the requisition. - 11.1.3 If the Management Committee does not cause a special general meeting to be held within one month after the receipt of the requisition, the voting members making the requisition may convene a special general meeting to be held not later than three months after the receipt of the requisition.

-- 11.1.1 On the requisition in writing of not less than 25% of voting members, the management committee must, within one month after the receipt of the requisition, convene a special general meeting for the purpose specified in the requisition. - 11.1.2 Every requisition for a special general meeting must be signed by requisitioning members, state the purpose of the meeting and be sent to the Secretary of the association.
-The requisition may consist of several documents in a like form, each signed by one or more of the members making the requisition. - 11.1.3 If the management committee does not cause a special general meeting to be held within one month after the receipt of the requisition, the voting members making the requisition may convene a special general meeting to be held not later than three months after the receipt of the requisition. - 11.1.4 A special general meeting convened by voting members under this constitution must be convened in the same manner, or as nearly as practical to the same manner, as a meeting convened by the management committee. - 11.1.5 The management committee must ensure that the members making the requisition are supplied free of charge with particulars of the voting members entitled to receive a notice of meeting.
-The reasonable expenses of convening and conducting such a meeting must be borne by the association.
+- 11.1.4 A special general meeting convened by voting members under this Constitution must be convened in the same manner, or as nearly as practical to the same manner, as a meeting convened by the Management Committee. - 11.1.5 The Management Committee must ensure that the members making the requisition are supplied free of charge with particulars of the voting members entitled to receive a notice of meeting.
+The reasonable expenses of convening and conducting such a meeting must be borne by the Party.